Kāla in Candi Kidal, Java

 The Kirtimukha is a personification of the attribute called ‘Glory’ aka pride, arrogance, in short, ego.
 The kirtimukha serves as a reminder to everybody that sees it, that ego, is essentially self destructive.
 Ego, eats itself, sustains upon its own self.
 Ego sustains itself by consuming everything in the person it whom it resides, the person’s sense, intellect, discretion, everything.

-In Jungian terms, Kirtimukha is a visibilization, a personification of the Shadow (or some aspects of it).
-Kirtimukha is thus a threshold guardian to maturity, to the deepening of experience which is called wisdom.
+In Jungian terms, Kirtimukha is a personification of the Shadow (or some aspects of it).
+Kirtimukha is thus a threshold guardian to maturity, to the deepening of wisdom.

 “One such asura suddenly got it into his mind that since he was the strongest being in the universe, he deserved the most beautiful woman existing.
 This sort of logic is typical asura, but for them to think is to act.
 He turned up at the abode of Siva the great God himself, and peremptorily demanded possession of Siva’s wife Parvati.
 Now Parvati is the Great Goddess, and this was stupidity on a scale that even the asura should have quailed at.

 “Siva being pure consciousness, merely projected back at the asura a crystallization of his own insatiable desires.
 This new entity was far worse than anything the asura had seen.
 It was the living manifestation of a raw hunger, a world devouring flame that needed more, ever more, and was still left empty.
 The immensity of his own endless desire was now in front, and the asura turned and ran.